 Add to My Bookmarks

-If you wish to speak at a meeting of the planning committee,
+If you wish to speak at a planning committee

 The purpose of this scheme is to give the public, Parish

 Councils and applicants an opportunity to make their views known in

 person to the Planning Committee.
 Letters of support or